Regexp.union behavior and Regexp.try_convert

 That makes sense.

 I think it's spec that Regexp.union internally convert arguments with to_regexp, but it is undocumented behavior.
 I think it's a documentation issue.

-#4 Updated by Zachary Scott almost 3 years ago
+#4 Updated by Zachary Scott about 3 years ago

 - % Done changed from 0 to 100